nfriend/google-translate-xlf/README.md

 npm install -g google-translate-xlf
 ```

 This will install the utility globally so that it can be run from any location.
-The executable installed by this module is `translate`.
+The executable installed by this module is `translate-xlf`.

 ## Usage